Update Your Device | Replace Obsolete Apps

 You cannot afford to be without an effective firewall.
 Today's computers and devices are continuously connected to the Internet.

-No firewall is like leaving your front door open for anyone to walk into your home uninvited.
+Not have a firewall is like leaving your front door open for anyone to walk into your home uninvited.
 Not everyone is polite enough to resist the temptation.

+“Nothing to hide” is a falsehood perpetrated by those profiting by collecting and reselling your information.
 Your privacy has never been under attack as intensely as it is today.
 You need to protect yourself using legitimate privacy tools.

 While many issues have been fixed in newer routers, there are undocumented and unpatched vulnerabilities (zero day exploits) that both governments and hackers take advantage of.

 More than half the routers currently in use are easily hacked.
 The recommendation is to replace your router if it is more than a few years old, especially if listed here.
+This may not be an option if you're using a router provided by your ISP.

 Learn more about securing your network….

-Passwords are an essential part of life today.
+Passwords (or passkeys) are an essential part of life today.
 They are used for everything from accessing your email to the millions of websites and forums that require you to identify yourself using a username/password combination.

 Passwords and encryption can be effective tools — but only if you use them correctly.

 Make your passwords long and strong using random upper and lower case letter, numbers and symbols (some symbols are not permitted by some sites or vendors).
 Generally, the longer your passwords, the harder they are to hack.
+Avoid patterns in your passwords.

 Be sure that each site or account has a unique password.
 Reuse of passwords makes you vulnerable to identity theft.